RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 We also see a form of long context finetuning in the progressive-resolution training.
 This is part of the video pretraining recipe.
 While most pretraining is done with 16 frames, the model is then further trained on 64 frames during the cooldown phase.
 This enables efficiently training a model that can process longer video clips.
 This is the same way that LLMs are trained to process long contexts.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/post_training.png" class="image-fluid mx-auto d-block" caption="" alt="V-JEPA Post-training" source="https://arxiv.org/abs/2506.09985"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/jepa/post_training.png" class="image-fluid mx-auto d-block" caption="" alt="V-JEPA Post-training" source="https://arxiv.org/abs/2506.09985"%}

 **Attentive Probe Finetuning**

 This method was implemented in V-JEPA 1.
 A larger attentive probe is used in comparison to the evals in V-JEPA 1.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/attentive_probe.png" class="image-fluid mx-auto d-block" caption="" alt="V-JEPA Attentive Probe Architecture" width=500 %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/jepa/attentive_probe.png" class="image-fluid mx-auto d-block" caption="" alt="V-JEPA Attentive Probe Architecture" width=500 %}

 This attentive probe finetuning leads to strong performance on action classification and object recognition evals.